 - Don't buy overly tight plans: running out of data mid-project costs more than the extra GB.

-What's better for a digital nomad: eSIM, local SIM, or pocket Wi-Fi?
+Which is better for a digital nomad: eSIM, local SIM, or pocket Wi-Fi?

 It depends on the work, but a typical range is 20-50 GB of mobile data per month, plus whatever you consume via Wi-Fi.
 Profiles with daily video calls or video uploads can exceed 60-80 GB.
-Reserving heavy tasks for Wi-Fi and using eSIM for mobility keeps mobile spending under control.
+Reserving heavy tasks for Wi-Fi and using eSIM for mobile use keeps mobile spending under control.

 Can I work with video calls using only an eSIM?